Esau Gives Up His Birthright

-God’s promise of nation building continued through him, with Jokshan, through his sons Sheba and Dedan, giving birth to the ancient peoples of Saudi Arabia.
+God’s promise of nation-building continued through him, with Jokshan fathering two boys named Sheba and Dedan, who give birth to the ancient peoples of Saudi Arabia.

 Midian’s sons, interestingly enough, gave birth to the Bedouin tribes of the Saudi peninsula.

-The King James Bible says “Abraham gave up the ghost,” a phrase I love.
-But the better translation is found in the ESV with “he breathed his last.”
+The King James Bible says, “Abraham gave up the ghost,” a phrase I love.
+The ESV says, “He breathed his last.”

-Isaac and Ishmael performed funeral and burial services for their father, entombing him with his wife Sarah.
+Isaac and Ishmael perform burial services for their father, entombing him with Sarah.

-God fulfilled his promise to Hagar by making Ishmael a great nation.
-Listed are his 12 sons, and in the future the blood lines of Esau will marry into Ishmael’s family.
+God honors his promise to Hagar by making Ishmael a great nation.
+Listed are his 12 sons, and in the future, the bloodlines of Esau will marry into Ishmael’s family.

 Isaac was 40 when he married Rebekah, who was most likely a teenager.